dsuruagy/LiLSpring/spring-boot-microservice/README.md

 * <app-specific-key>:<app-specific-value>

 ##### Signature
-* Hash value of Header and Payload using a secret string embedded in the application
+* Hash value of Header and Payload using a secret string embedded in the applicationpo

 ### 3.5 Configuring Spring Security for JWT for authorization
 At the UserService.signin method, we are returning the authentication token, created on JWTProvider.
 To decode this token header, payload and signature, we could use the [jsonwebtoken.io website](https://www.jsonwebtoken.io/).